wkhere/stackless/Doc/library/logging.rst

 #. :class:`FileHandler` instances send error messages to disk files.

-#. :class:`BaseRotatingHandler` is the base class for handlers that rotate log
+#. :class:`handlers.BaseRotatingHandler` is the base class for handlers that
-   files at a certain point.
+   rotate log files at a certain point.
 It is not meant to be  instantiated directly.
 Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :class:`RotatingFileHandler` instances send error messages to disk files,
+#. :class:`handlers.RotatingFileHandler` instances send error messages to disk files,
    with support for maximum log file sizes and log file rotation.

-#. :class:`TimedRotatingFileHandler` instances send error messages to disk files
+#. :class:`handlers.TimedRotatingFileHandler` instances send error messages to disk files
    rotating the log file at certain timed intervals.

-#. :class:`SocketHandler` instances send error messages to TCP/IP sockets.
+#. :class:`handlers.SocketHandler` instances send error messages to TCP/IP sockets.

-#. :class:`DatagramHandler` instances send error messages to UDP sockets.
+#. :class:`handlers.DatagramHandler` instances send error messages to UDP sockets.

-#. :class:`SMTPHandler` instances send error messages to a designated email
+#. :class:`handlers.SMTPHandler` instances send error messages to a designated email
    address.

-#. :class:`SysLogHandler` instances send error messages to a Unix syslog daemon,
+#. :class:`handlers.SysLogHandler` instances send error messages to a Unix syslog daemon,
    possibly on a remote machine.

-#. :class:`NTEventLogHandler` instances send error messages to a Windows
+#. :class:`handlers.NTEventLogHandler` instances send error messages to a Windows
    NT/2000/XP event log.

-#. :class:`MemoryHandler` instances send error messages to a buffer in memory,
+#. :class:`handlers.MemoryHandler` instances send error messages to a buffer in memory,
    which is flushed whenever specific criteria are met.

-#. :class:`HTTPHandler` instances send error messages to an HTTP server using
+#. :class:`handlers.HTTPHandler` instances send error messages to an HTTP server using
    either ``GET`` or ``POST`` semantics.

+#. :class:`handlers.WatchedFileHandler` instances watch the file they are logging to.
+If
+the file changes, it is closed and reopened using the file name.
+This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.

-The :class:`StreamHandler` and :class:`FileHandler` classes are defined in the core logging package.
+The :class:`StreamHandler` and :class:`FileHandler`
+classes are defined in the core logging package.
 The other handlers are defined in a sub- module, :mod:`logging.handlers`.
 (There is also another sub-module, :mod:`logging.config`, for configuration functionality.)

 Logged messages are formatted for presentation through instances of the :class:`Formatter` class.
 They are initialized with a format string suitable for